 Cost: $75 (for each course)

-- Participants will need to register (and pay) for the course through Selkirk College – details and link will be available soon.
+- Participants will need to register (and pay) for the course through Selkirk College – Click here to register

 - To attend the course, you must also register for the CWSAA conference.

-- New this year, there will be an online component of the course that must be completed prior to the conference.
+- New this year, there will be an online component of the course.
+The online training must be completed with practice quiz, prior to attending the CWSAA conference.

 Course dates (in-person component):